MgHtinLynn/HtinLynn/README.md

 -	Junior Developer In New West Company Ltd. about 8 month in 2015
 -	Developer In Xan IT Solutions With ACE about 1 years from 2015 Dec to 2016 Dec
 -	Senior Developer In KBZ i-Banking Project about 8 months
--   Senior PhP Developer In Nexlabs currently now
+-   Senior PHP Developer In Nexlabs currently now
 - 	All + 4 years Experiences In Web Development Field
+-   Experience with Linux Environment (Fedora, Ubuntu)

 ## PROJECT EXPERIENCE
 -   **Mingalarletphwet** 7 months (Senior PHP Developer)